 These seasonal craft beers are sure to put you in the winter spirit.
 Perhaps inspired by the majestic, snow-capped Rocky Mountains, Colorado brewers excel at winter beers, from ales to stouts.
-Visit a few Denver breweries this winter to warm up with friends and sample some great seasonal beers.
+Visit a few Denver breweries this winter to warm up with friends and sample some great seasonal beers, or grab a six pack (or two) to enjoy at home!

 1. Hibernation Ale — Great Divide Brewing Co.

 Hibernation Ale has been a celebrated winter tradition since 1995.
 This robust, dry-hopped English-style old ale has a malty richness balanced with a complex hop profile and hearty, warming character.
-Stop into Great Divide’s downtown tasting room or RiNo Barrel Bar and get cozy with this brew.
+Stop in to Great Divide’s downtown tasting room or RiNo Barrel Bar and get cozy with this brew.
+There's also an outpost at Denver International Airport to fuel your holiday travels, as well as one south of the city in Castle Rock.

 2. Christmas Ale — Breckenridge Brewery